Gravitate-Health/lens-selector-git/README.md

 A service that discovers and validates FHIR Lens profiles from Git repositories and exposes them via a REST API conforming to the OpenAPI specification.

+Meant to be instantiated for each lens git repository, getting the latest version available through git.

 ## Features

 - **Automatic Discovery**: Recursively scans repositories for valid FHIR Lens profiles (JSON files)